Fragtality/PilotsDeck/Integrations/Fenix A320/Readme.md

 # Fenix A320 Files for PilotsDeck
 Here you'll find a mostly working / ready to use Example I use myself for the Fenix A320.
 A registered Version of FSUIPC7 is required.<br/>
 My Setup consists of a XL Deck as the "Main Deck" and a SD Deck with supplementary/supportive Actions (e.g. showing the FCU while being in the "Flight" Folder on the XL), so there are two Profiles designed to be used together:
-- **MSFS-Fenix320-XL:** XL Profile with Folders for the different Flight Phases and Folders for Lights (Int+Ext), Overhead, EFIS, MCP, CDU and MIP/Pedestal
+- **MSFS-Fenix320-XL:** XL Profile with Folders for the different Flight Phases and Folders for Lights (Int+Ext), Overhead, EFIS/Glareshield, FCU, MCDU and MIP/Pedestal
-- **MSFS-Fenix320:** SD (15 Buttons) Profile FCU, Radio and Transponder
+- **MSFS-Fenix320:** SD (15 Buttons) Profile FCU, Radio and Transponder<br/>

+There is also a third Profile for the SD called **MSFS-Fenix320-SDLIB**: It has most of the Buttons from the XL Profile in a Format openable on the SD.
+Not to be meant for direct use, but to allow SD Users to create their own Profile with that (copy & paste).
+It misses the MCDU Keyboard, FWD/AFT Calls and the ACP.

 Mix and match as you like :relaxed:<br/>